ShardulDhiwar/ReactCustomHooks/README.md

 ---

 ### 🧠 Overview
-This project demonstrates a reusable custom React Hook (`useFetch`) that handles data fetching, loading, and error states efficiently.
+This project demonstrates a reusable custom React Hook called `useFetch` that handles data fetching, loading, and error states efficiently.
 The goal was to simplify API calls across multiple components and make the code cleaner, reusable, and easier to maintain.

 ---